ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 - 50 GP

 ## Nobility Standing
 You are a noble, born into a long line of wealth and a recognized house of nobility.
-You may not take an occupation other than nitwit, artist, or actor.
+You may not take any background other than nitwit, artist, or actor.
 You begin with the following materials and features:

 ### Wealthy
 You bank with the national reserve in the capitol of your country.
 You are capable of taking out loans up to 1000 GP from the bank and you have a starting account balance of 1000 GP.